Jerdan1980/JobBoard/README.md

 2. Replace the `DefaultConnection` value in `appsettings.json` with the connection string you obtained from the previous step
 3. Open Visual Studio and navigate to the `Package Manager Console`
 4. Run `Update-Database`
-5. The database will then need to be manually seeded with the values found in `Industries.cs` and `Kontests.cs`
-6. Optionally change the code in those files to match the ID values in your database
+5. Either run the provided SQL code in `Data/SQL` to add the data or  change the code in those files to match the ID values in your database

 ## Running the Solution